The SafeWise Team is pleased to release the ninth annual Safest Cities report.

 Violent crime in Texas: Fear vs. reality

-Concern about violent crime is 11 percentage points higher in Texas than the rest of the US.
+Concern about violent crime is 12 percentage points higher in Texas than the previous survey year.
 That jump in concern reflects a rising violent crime rate statewide.
-Texans expressed the second-highest overall concern about gun violence in the nation.
+Texans expressed the fourth-highest overall concern about gun violence in the nation.